A little about me

 My patient advocacy

 For the last few years I have been supporting people living with persistent pain, and their healthcare professionals.
-You can read more about my pain advocacy work here.
+You can read more about my patient advocacy work here.

 Click on the pictures to learn more